-My personal philosophy for building a long term, successful career as an artist combines three things—a little business planning, a whole lot of marketing, and most importantly, the ability to create work that resonates with people.
+My philosophy for building a long-term, successful art business combines three things—a little business planning, a whole lot of marketing, and most importantly, the ability to create work that resonates with people.

-And so, in the time honoured tradition of business and marketing consultants, I would like to share 10 simple steps (why is it always 10?) that I try to live by, and would highly recommend:
+And so, in the time-honored tradition of business and marketing consultants, I would like to share 10 simple steps (why is it always 10?) that I try to live by, and would highly recommend:

 1. Create great work

 This is where it all starts.
 Without good work, you can’t expect to create a successful career or business.
 You need to be very clear about what it is you are making, and who you are making it for.